Positive relationships

 Parent Partnerships – Breaking Down Development Matters

-Parent partnerships are important.
+Parent partnerships in the early years are important.
 Let’s break down why.

 illustration of group of adults in classroom